r1mikey/research-unix-v7/README.md

 ## Contributing

 Please feel free to hack away on this code.
-I'm trying to keep things fairly close to the original codebase where there's no compelling reason to change things (in the future I might branch off to modernise the codebase and trim out the parts that aren't used in this port).
-There's a lot that still needs to be fleshed out and made robust, so if something catches your eye, please open up a pull request and I'll be happy to merge any fixes and improvements.
+I'm trying to keep things reasonably close to the original codebase where there's no compelling reason to change things.
+There's a lot of code that needs to be fleshed out, made robust or made less conservative, so if something catches your eye, please open up a pull request, and I'll be happy to merge any fixes and improvements.

+I might, in the future, branch this port to modernise the codebase and trim out unused code - all with an eye on using this code for teaching.
+If this effort interests you, please let me know.